Terms and Conditions Template

 What Are Terms and Conditions?

-It answers several common customer service questions and provides clear protocols if users try to take advantage of your operations.
+This agreement helps answer common customer service questions and provides clear protocols if users try to take advantage of your operations.

 It’s also required by some parties if you’re engaging in certain behaviors such as using an SMS broadcast service.